lyu-ai/agentok/README.md

 - Rename `.env.sample` to `.env.local` and set the value of variables correctly.
 - Install the necessary dependencies using the appropriate package manager command (e.g., `pnpm install` or `yarn`).
 - Run the ui service using the start-up script provided (e.g., `pnpm dev` or `yarn dev`).

+> If you see Server Error related to 'useContext' quite often, it's possibly caused by the bugs in turbo mode.
+In this case, please remove `--turbo` from the **dev** command in package.json.

 ### **Backend Services**